This page lists the main features of the user interface. For more details, see the CT800 instruction manual (PDF).

 Only English is available, and the language is hardcoded into the software because the display is really small.
 Especially in the dialogues, there are actually not 20×4 characters available, but only 18×2, which is due to the dialogue boxes’ frames.
 The menu screen is also quite limited for the necessary number of items.

 English offers a lot of useful words with just four letters (while it also features four letter words, this project does not use them).
-Other languages need longer words or even add more characters to verbs and nouns depending on the context, which is called inflection.
+Other languages need longer words or even add more characters to verbs and nouns, depending on the grammar.

 I evaluated the possibility of a German translation and found out that it would be quite awkward.
 It would have to rely on too many abbreviations, which would actually hinder the understanding instead of supporting it.
 So I spared myself the effort of separating program code and user interface language.